 Singapore Botanic Gardens

 Gardens by the Bay isn’t the only great green area of the city.
-Another is the Singapore Botanic Gardens, a beautiful haven of well-manicured lawns interspersed with stately trees and bushes.
+On my visit to Singapore I visited Botanic Gardens, a beautiful haven of well-manicured lawns interspersed with stately trees and bushes.
 Flowers bloom everywhere.

 Consequently, the gardens are a popular oasis for many locals, who you see picnicking, playing with their dogs on its great green expanses, and walking or jogging along its serpentine paths.
 It’s one those places urban dwellers drool about everywhere

 The highlight of the 150+-year-old garden is the National Orchid Garden, a beautiful 7+ acres containing 1,000 orchid species, and double that number of hybrids.
 Entrance to the Botanic Gardens is free; the fee to enter to Orchid Garden is S$5 per adult, S$1 for seniors and free for children.

 Plain and simple, more than anything else, when you visit Singapore you will eat…and eat.
 Singapore, after all, is a food town (see For Singaporeans, It’s Food First!).